arkhi-digital/silverstripe-vision6/README.md

 **Note**: Change `<<<YOUR LIST ID>>>` to the ID of the form you want to display.
 See [Finding my List ID](#finding-my-list-id)

+## Caveat
+Due to the way forms are being generated dynamically, and in order to maintain the functionality provided by `Form` you may only have one list per page.
+Having more will lead to validation issues and data handling issues.
+If you feel you can eliminate this caveat then we implore you to submit a PR

 ## Finding my List ID

 1. Login to Vision6 dashboard and select "Lists and Forms" from the side menu